isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-raccoon-traps.markdown

 slug: /best-raccoon-traps/
 lastmod: 2025-05-07T12:21:25+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
-In this post, Ive reviewed the best raccoon traps and cages available today.
-My key considerations are that the traps must be safe to the non-target animals and equally humane for
+In this post, Ive reviewed the best raccoon traps and cages available today.�My key considerations are that the traps must be safe to the non-target animals and equally humane for
 [raccoons](https://pestpolicy.com/raccoon-facts/)
 .